-Exit packages are attractive to both employer and employee.
+Exit Packages are attractive to both employer and employee.

-Exit packages allow the employer to bring the employment relationship to an end quickly, easily and without a lot of delay and expense.
+Exit Packages allow the employer to bring the employment relationship to an end quickly, easily and without a lot of delay and expense.

 There are many reasons for an employee to need to leave a job.
 Sometimes it’s the arrival of a new CEO who wants to place their ‘own people’ in pivotal roles.
-Suddenly responsibilities change, new middle managers appear and employees find themselves doing the same job but with less status.
-Alternatively, an employer may genuinely need to restructure a business, resulting in redundancies, or the business may be in trouble and the employee able to see the writing on the wall.
+Suddenly responsibilities change, new middle managers appear, and employees find themselves doing the same job but with less status.
+Alternatively, an employer may genuinely need to restructure a business, resulting in redundancies, or the business may be in trouble and the employee is able to see the writing on the wall.

 Sometimes you can tell you are no longer wanted or needed through no fault of your own.
 An Exit Package is a much more attractive option than simply resigning.